avengerpenguin/traditionalmead.uk/content/pages/what-is-mead.md

     Five five-hundred festivals in the way of peace.
     Elphinian knight of mead, late be thy time of rest.

-Another old Welsh poem, Y Gododdin, contains the stanza:
+Another, mediæval Welsh poem, Y Gododdin, contains the stanza:

     Men went to Catraeth at morn
     Their high spirits lessened their life-span